azukaar/Cosmos-Docs/src/content/docs/guides/servapps.md

 * **Paused**: The container is paused
 * **Exited**: The container has exited

-You can act on thos using the buttons below the name of the servapp (section 2).
+You can act on those using the buttons below the name of the servapp (section 2).
 This includes pausing, restarting and stopping the container.

 You can also **Recreate** the container: This means that the container is first going to be completely stopped, and then restarted.
 This is useful if you want to apply changes to the container, or if you want to force a restart.

-The **Kill** button will completely shutdown the container immediatly, without waiting for it to stop gracefully.
+The **Kill** button will completely shutdown the container immediately, without waiting for it to stop gracefully.
 This is useful if the container is blocked.

 ## Servapp Details

 ### Overview

-This screen mostly repeats the same informations and has the same functionalities as the servapp list.
+This screen mostly repeats the same information and has the same functionalities as the servapp list.

 ### Logs